MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks-gettopentities.md

 ## getTopEntities(e, targetType, maxCount, minScore)

-Returns a dataframe with entities of top similarity scores to an entity using a network similarity resource.
+Returns a dataframe with entities of top similarity scores to an entity.
 Score returned is between [-1, 1], with bigger number representing higher similarity.
 If the entity ID is not in the resource file, the retrun dataframe will be empty.